bitshares/docs.bitshares.org/_sources/tutorials/witness-create.txt

       "signing_key": "GPH7vQ7GmRSJfDHxKdBmWMeDMFENpmHWKn99J457BNApiX1T5TNM8",
       [...]
     }

+Once we have that, run ``dump_private_keys`` which lists the public-key private-key pairs to find the private key.

+Warning: ``dump_private_keys`` will display your keys unencrypted on the terminal, don't do this with someone looking over your shoulder.

 The ``id`` and the ``signing_key`` are the two important parameters, here.
 Let's get the private key for that signing key with: